Unicamp-OpenPower/main-site/blog/building-tensorflow-on-power.md

 <div class="codehilite"><pre><span></span>
 <span data-text="# "></span>mkdir bazel
 <span data-text="# "></span>cd bazel
-<span data-text="# "></span>$ wget -c https://github.com/bazelbuild/bazel/releases/download/0.9.0/bazel-0.9.0-dist.zip #if you want to download other version of bazel, this link must be switched by the one you are intenting to use.
+<span data-text="# "></span>wget -c https://github.com/bazelbuild/bazel/releases/download/0.9.0/bazel-0.9.0-dist.zip #if you want to download other version of bazel, this link must be switched by the one you are intenting to use.
 <span data-text="# "></span>unzip bazel-0.9.0-dist.zip
 <span data-text="# "></span>./compile.sh
 </pre></div>

 As we can see, this tutorial was tested with bazel 0.9.0, but feel free to try other version and see if it works properly.

-#Installing Tensorflow
+# Installing Tensorflow

 Since we are going to use the current version of TF, we need to clone it from the official GitHub and execute the configuration script.